OndrejMottl/APD_R-Ratepol_workshop/step_by_step_guide.md

 ## Estimation Rate-of-Change

-Here we use the the prepared data to estimate the rate of vegetation change.
+Here we use the prepared data to estimate the rate of vegetation change.
 We will present several scenarios based on the available data.
-For all scenarios wr will be using `chisq` dissimilarity coeficient (works best for pollen data), and `time_standardisation` == 500 (this means that all ROC values are 'change per 500 yr').
+For all scenarios, we will be using the `chisq` dissimilarity coefficient (works best for pollen data), and `time_standardisation` == 500 (this means that all ROC values are 'change per 500 yr').

 ### Scenario - levels